-- Docket 9714-FG-2023 - \$2.3 million in grant funds available - Application Instructions, Program Metrics workbook on: PSC Rural Energy Startup Program (wi.gov) - Issued November 30, 2023 - Submit application through online PSC Grants System - Phase One applications due January 31, 1:30 CT. - Late applications will not be accepted - 12-month project performance period/single grant round
+- Docket 9714-FG-2024 - \$1 million in grant funds available - Application Instructions, Program Metrics workbook on: PSC Rural Energy Startup Program (wi.gov) - Issued May 30, 2025 - Submit application through online PSC Grants System - The application period for the initial batch 1 applications is 1:30 PM CT on July 16, 2025. - If all available funds are not awarded after the processing of an initial batch, the Commission may authorize the awarding of additional grants accepted in the PSC Grants System after the initial due date, as time and funds allow. - 12-month project performance period/single grant round